miamtech/miam-sdk/README.md

     implementation("io.ktor:ktor-client-logging:1.6.7")
 ```

-We are also using [Koin]("https://insert-koin.io/") for dependency injection inside of the core but it's embed and dont need to add extra dependencies.
+We are also using [Koin]("https://insert-koin.io/") for dependency injection inside of the CORE but it's embed and dont need to add extra dependencies.

 > If you are already using Koin into your project it can cause issues

 ### Init Miam

-Before using Miam you have configure special Miam function, as we're runing in parallel of your app and to interacting with the basket, the store or the user , you have to provide Miam those information.
+Before using Miam you have configure special Miam function, as we're runing in parallel of your app and to interacting with the basket, the store or the user , you have to provide to Miam a way to interact with them.

 For that we are using `StoreHandler`, `UserHandler` and `BasketHandler` class.
 They are singleton you only have to provide setting once.